jmielkeway/ccos4rbpi_volume0/chapter03/boot-tables.md

 print('#endif')
 ```

-This setup allows us to easily set or adjust compile-time constants as needed.
+This setup allows us to easily configure global compile-time constants as needed.
+The `config.h` header can be used anywhere, in architecture-specific or generic modules, without degrading the software design.
 The `PAGE_SHIFT` variable is immediately put to good use in the [arch/arm64/include/arch/page.h](code0/arch/arm64/include/arch/page.h) header:

 ```C
 #ifndef _ARCH_PAGE_H